ccfarr/data-eng-capstone/README.md

  * Unit tests for the scripts to ensure they are doing the right thing
  * Source/Count checks to ensure completeness

-I compared the number of visitors in 2016 from a report on the government's official [website](https://travel.trade.gov/view/m-2017-I-001/index.asp) to dataframe I generated using the following command:
+I compared the number of visitors in 2016 from a report on the government's official [website](https://travel.trade.gov/view/m-2017-I-001/index.asp) to a dataframe I generated using the following command:

 ```
 # I-94 Arrivals by Country of Residence (COR) and Month